On this page

 delete_element = run._element

-run._elementaccesses python-docx’s internal lxml element — a private API.
-This is necessary because python-docx does not expose a public method to remove a run from a paragraph.
+run._element accesses python-docx’s internal lxml element — a private API.
+This is necessary because python-docx doesn’t expose a public method to remove a run from a paragraph.
 Using private APIs means this code could break in a future python-docx release.
-The tradeoff is accepted because there is no public alternative.
+The tradeoff is accepted because there’s no public alternative.

 The Split Decision